Researchers at the University of Cardiff found that people who perform poorly on empathy tasks have low levels of Oxytocin.

 “Patients who have undergone pituitary surgery, and in particular those who have acquired CDI as a consequence, may present with lower oxytocin levels,” Daughters said.

-Daughters stands by the notion that lower oxytocin levels could impact emotional behavior and one’s psychological well-being.
+Daughters stand by the notion that lower oxytocin levels could impact emotional behavior and one’s psychological well-being.

 “This could impact on their emotional behavior, and in turn affect their psychological well-being.
 Perhaps we should be considering the introduction of oxytocin level checks in these cases.”